 YouTubers also sell custom merchandise for their fans on different portals, websites or e-commerce platforms.
 Custom merchandise (also known as "merch") could be community T-shirts, hoodies, mugs, DIY kits, keychains etc. This step however, first involves building a large community or developing a substantial audience that can love you and relate with you (and would ultimately be moved to buy the custom merch)

 For any YouTuber, their source of revenue and income comes from a mixture of some or all of the above methods of earning money, depending on how established they are on YouTube and what genre of content do they create.
 It is definitely not all sweet as it may seem on screen, and takes a long time, and consistent effort to reach a position where YouTube is a profitable career.

-That said, if you want to be a YouTuber, start by making a video, don’t think too much about it, just take the leap, it might suck, first ones often do, but trust me if you keep at it, you get better.
-Just think of it this way - that if you can enjoy making videos for the rest of your life, every single week, it is a potential career choice for you.
+That said, if you want to be a YouTuber, start by making a video, don’t think too much about it, just take the leap, it might not be perfect from the onset, but trust me if you keep at it, you get better.
+Just think of it this way - that if you can enjoy making videos for the rest of your life, every single week (or at a suitable frequency), it is a potential career choice for you.
 Are you curious about a career in YouTube?
 Leave a comment below for any further questions or discussion!